DonHulieo/duff/README.md

 - `name` - The name of the callback.
 - `callback` - The function to call when the callback is received.
 - `...` - The arguments to pass to the callback.
-- `returns: any` - The result of the callback.

 #### Server Functions (bridge)